An Analytical study on the Judgement of Adultery

 While hearing the matter previously, the court had observed that the law seemed to be based on certain “societal presumptions”.
 In four separate but concurring judgements, the court struck down the law and declared that the husband cannot be the master of his wife.
 The five-judge bench comprised Chief Justice Dipak Misra and Justices R F Nariman, A M Khanwilkar, DY Chandrachud and Indu Malhotra.

 - The judgment held the following things –

 3.1SECTION 497 IS ARCHAIC AND IS CONSTITUTIONALLY INVALID.

 Section 497 deprives a woman of her autonomy, dignity and privacy.
 It compounds the encroachment on her right to life and personal liberty by adopting a notion of marriage which subverts true equality.
 Equality is subverted by lending the sanctions of the penal code to a gender-based approach to the relationship of a man and a woman.
 Sexual autonomy is a value which is an integral part and falls within the ambit of personal liberty under Article 21 of the Indian Constitution.
-Along with other things, it is very important to recognise the expectations one has from a relationship and to acknowledge them.
-One of these expectations is that each will provide the same element of companionship and respect of choices.
-Respect for sexual autonomy is established only when both the spouses treat each other with equality and dignity.
+Along with other things, it is very important to recognize the expectations one has from a relationship and to acknowledge them.
+One of these expectations is that each will provide the same element of companionship and respect for choices.
+Respect for sexual autonomy is established only when both spouses treat each other with equality and dignity.